UWPCE-PythonCert/PythonResources/sphinx_sources/source/DevEnvironment/sublime_as_ide.rst

 .. code-block:: json

-    source

     {
         "color_scheme": "Packages/User/Cobalt (SL).tmTheme",
         "theme": "Soda Light 3.sublime-theme",
         // A font face that helps distinguish between 0 (the number) and 'O' (the letter)
         // among other problem characters.
-YOu also want a "fixed width font"
+You also want a "fixed width font"
         // Monaco is a nice option that comes with all Macs.
         // Not sure what's best on Windows.
         "font_face": "Monaco",